 We all know here in the UK that it can get a little bit on the chilly side once October strikes.
 If it’s not freezing cold, then it’s likely to be fairly cold and wet.
 Not a great combination.

 And let’s face it, no one likes to be cold inside their own home and certainly not on a holiday break!

-A shepherd’s hut is a fantastic and ever more popular choice for a UK winter holiday thanks to their cosiness, compact nature and rural locations.
+A shepherd’s hut is a fantastic and ever more popular choice for a UK glamping holiday thanks to their cosiness, compact nature and rural locations.
 For guests staying or for you yourself working in a hut, it’s vital to get the heating options sorted out from the very start.

 One of the factors that make a shepherd’s hut so cosy and welcoming is the fact they can be heated up very quickly.
 It doesn’t take an awful lot of energy to heat a space that measures say 18ft x 7ft.
 Especially a space that’s been extremely well-made, is well insulated and completely draught proof.

 So, what are your heating options for a shepherd’s hut?
 Let’s take a look at the 4 best options.

 One of the (many) heroes of a shepherd’s hut is the almost essential wood burner you see in most designs.
 There’s just something really nice and rustic about starting your own fire and keeping it going as a source of heat, so a log burner is certainly my favourite way to heat a shepherd’s hut.

 Most commonly, wood burning stoves are made from cast iron or steel and burn wood and logs.
 Multifuel stoves can burn other fuel sources, such as pellets, peat bricks, biomass, and even coffee logs, to generate heat.
 And can they generate a tonne of heat let me tell you!

 After a little bit of effort to get the fire going, the hut will soon warm up when the log burner is in full flow.
 The good thing is that with most log burner models, you can control the oxygen flow, which in turn controls the burn and flame intensity.